premkumar12275/HRP-AI-Digital-Twin/readme.md

 ```
 ---

 ## There is a single ipynb file that has all the necessary code blocks in a sequence.
-For individual project files used as process of learning and implementation are as below.
+For individual project files used as process of learning and implementation are as below. download the MIMIC-III data files before proceeding

 ## Pipeline Overview